stephenmcrowe/PersonalPreferences/setup.md

 * ssh key added to github account
 * new email added
 * if signed commits, GNUPG (gpg)
+  * Use signed commits with the -S flag

 ### Formatting
 * Python